kimutai-codes/blog/posts/worldly-christian-music.md

 There's a claim that it is relevant for our generation.Which is better though.Relevance or holiness.Don't defile yourself in the name of relevance!

-also, Noo being worldly will not bring the world to Christianity, it will do the exact opposite instead.More Christians are becoming worldly because of such illusions.
-Chrisian beware
+Noo...being worldly will not bring the world to Christianity, it will do the exact opposite.You can already see more Christians are becoming worldly because of such illusions and music is at the chief cause of that.

+**It is Satan's master tool for spreading heresy!**

 When I found CCM, I loved it because it sounded good, familiar to the ear and is popular.**The flesh just loves that stuff**.It is such a snare.Before long I was listening to pure rap while lying to myself  that "I'll find soft ones".It really stained me and I thank God I dumped it.CCM was flying under my radar till December though.It is so cunning and subtle(you know like who) .